 any action or inaction resulting in a serious incident or event giving rise to a remedial or breach notice being issued by the Commissioner to the Company.

-In the event that the Company fails to make payment to the Practice, in accordance with the terms of any invoice, then the Practice may treat this as a material breach and shall be entitled to terminate this Agreement without notice.
+In the event that the Company fails to make payment to the Practice, in accordance with the terms of any invoice, then the Practice shall invoke the dispute resolution process, as set out in Schedule 5, in order to resolve any issue..

 FEES